uschpc/workshop-singularity/src/index.md

 - A container format designed for shared HPC systems
 - Most popular container format for HPC
+- Can be isolated from or integrated with host system
+- Singularity vs. Docker
+  - Docker requires superuser privileges to run container images
+  - Superuser privileges not available on shared HPC systems
   - Can convert from Docker to Singularity format

 ## Singularity architecture